nus-cs2113-AY2324S2/ip/docs/README.md

     - The second component, `0`, represents whether the task is done (`0` for not done, `1` for done).
     - The third component is the description and further parameters of the task.
 This should be formatted in the same way as how you would add a new task.

 &nbsp;

+## Possible Issues During Startup

+Some users might face issues when starting Mona.
+Here's how to troubleshoot common problems:

+1. **File is Corrupted Error**
+   If you encounter an error that says the file is corrupted, you should first take a look at your `data.txt` file.
+It's possible that the content of the file has become invalid.
+Here's what you can do:
+  - **Delete and Recreate**: If you're unsure about the formatting, simply delete the `data.txt` file.
+Mona will create a new one when you restart the application.
+  - **Rectify the Content**: If you have important data you can't lose, open the `data.txt` file and fix any formatting issues.
+Make sure each task follows the correct structure Mona expects.

+2. **Issues with Data Directory or File**
+   If you encounter an error about not being able to create or read/write from the data directory or file, this usually means there's a permissions issue on your system.
+Here's how to handle it:
+  - **Check Permissions**: Ensure that Mona has the right permissions to access the folders it needs.
+Right-click on the directory and check its properties to make sure reading and writing are allowed.

+&nbsp;

 ## Command Summary